LaDeMonika/42-CommonCore/[06]_so_long/README.md

 Use WASD or arrow keys to move.

-After getting all the coin bags, the exit opens and you can escape downstairs.
+After getting all pizzas, the exit opens and you can escape downstairs.

 You can close the game by Clicking on the red cross on the window’s frame, or pressing Q or Esc.